dimitrisraptis96/vscode-react-snippets/README.md

 ## ✍ Usage

-1. **Type the prefix** you defined earlier
+1. Type the prefix you defined earlier
-2. The autosuggestions will appear
-3. Choose your snippet and press **TAB**
+2. Choose your snippet and press **TAB**
-4. Navigate through your snippet variables using TAB again
+3. Navigate through your snippet variables by pressing **TAB** again

 ![](./assets/installation.gif)